turbot/guardrails-samples/policy_packs/gcp/computeengine/enforce_instance_to_not_use_external_ip_address/README.md

 category: ["public cloud"]
 icon_url: "/images/plugins/turbot/gcp.svg"
 brand_color: "#FF9900" # TODO: verify the brand_color
-display_name: "Enforce GCP Compute Engine instances to not use external IP addresses"
+display_name: "Enforce GCP Compute Engine Instances to Not Use External IP Addresses"
 short_name: "enforce_instance_to_not_use_external_ip_address"
-description: "Delete access configs for instances that use external IP addresses."
+description: "Delete access configs for GCP Compute Engine instances that use external IP addresses."
 mod_dependencies:
   - "@turbot/gcp"
   - "@turbot/gcp-iam"
   - "@turbot/gcp-computeengine"
 ---

-# Enforce GCP Compute Engine instances to not use external IP addresses
+# Enforce GCP Compute Engine Instances to Not Use External IP Addresses

 This Policy Pack removes access configs with external IPs that are used in compute engine instances, using Terraform.
 It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect and remove the external IPs.